hellstorm-software/Kult-Rising/readme.md

 - added Level: Open
     - moved the tower to level open
     - switched interactables to work with the proper character
+    - the lift to/from the tower now smoothly moves into place instead of teleporting

 ----------------------------------------------------------